samkenxstream/turnkey-triumph-326606_SamKenX-core-docker/README.md

 **NOTE**

 This by default generates all Docker dev files with token `ark`.
-If you prefer a different token name, just add it as an extra argument to the script:
+If you prefer a different token name, just pass it as an extra argument to the script:

 ```
 bash generate-dev.sh MyToken